-Although they look cute and cuddly and are generally somewhat smaller than us, chimpanzees can be quite aggressive, and they are phenomenally strong.
-They can easily kill a human without really thinking about it – so testing the ‘cute and cuddly’ bit is not necessarily a good idea!
+Chimpanzee facts: Although they look cute and cuddly and are generally somewhat smaller than us, chimpanzees can be quite aggressive and are phenomenally strong.
+They can easily kill a human being without really thinking about it – so testing the ‘cute and cuddly’ bit is not necessarily a good idea!

 Here are 20 Interesting Facts About Chimpanzees.